 Don’t let a misdiagnosis control your future.
-Contact Munley Law for your free initial consultation.
+Contact Munley Law for a free consultation.

 Imagine dealing with unnecessary side effects from drugs meant for an illness you don’t even have.
-Your real condition might worsen without the proper care, leading to more serious health problems.
+Your actual condition may worsen without proper care, leading to more serious health problems.
 In some cases, a misdiagnosis can even be life-threatening.

 The emotional and financial stress of a misdiagnosis can be overwhelming.
-You might face high medical bills, lost wages from missing work, and frustration that you are not improving.
+You may face high medical bills, lost wages from missing work, and frustration that you are not showing improvement.

 Is Misdiagnosis Considered Malpractice?